opendistro-for-elasticsearch/deprecated-security-ssl/README.md

 # Security for Open Distro Elasticsearch

-Search Guard SSL is a free and Open Source plugin for Elasticsearch which provides SSL/TLS for Elasticsearch.
+Open Distro Elasticsearch Security SSL is a free and Open Source plugin for Elasticsearch which provides SSL/TLS for Elasticsearch.
 It supports OpenSSL for maximum performance and security.

 ## Features